nano-react-app/template-ts/README.md

 - `npm start` — This will spawn a development server with a default port of `1234`.
 - `npm run build` — This will output a production build in the `dist` directory.
+- `npm run typecheck` — This will run `tsc --noEmit` which basically just typechecks your project.
+- `npm run typewatch` — This will run `tsc --noEmit --watch` which will typecheck your project as you make changes.

+## Typechecking

+Unforunately, Parcel does not perform typechecking.
+So you will need to make use of the `typecheck` and `typewatch` scripts above.

 ## Custom port